 Our strengths-based approach rests on the simple premise that our clients, their boards, staff and stakeholders already have all the experience and know-how to solve their problems.
 Our job is to draw out that expertise through research and facilitation and harness it to move the organisation forward.

 In 2007, Randall founded THINK with a commitment to insight, integrity and independence.
-Ten years on and Randall has become a trusted advisor to dozens of leaders in the not-for-profit sector and government for staying true to that simple three-word catch cry.
+In the decade and a half since then, Randall has become a trusted advisor to dozens of leaders in the not-for-profit sector and government for staying true to that simple three-word catch cry.

 Randall uses insight from research to inform the strategic advice he provides and connects it to the latest thinking in not-for-profit management.

 He has a reputation for being thorough and immerses himself in his clients’ issues.
 He’s an outstanding communicator on his feet and on paper.